Insinnis/hello-world/README.md

 # hello-world
 New to programming.
 Going to learn Python.
+Looking to get into data engineering.